-Working in the German education sector is the latest opportunity for the Perth-born and bred mass communications graduate, who made the decision to move to Berlin in his mid-20s after falling in love with the city during his overseas travels.
+Working in the German education sector is the latest opportunity for the Perth-born and bred communications graduate (now Bachelor of Communications), who made the decision to move to Berlin in his mid-20s after falling in love with the city during his overseas travels.

 While he originally pursued a career in text-based communication, and following a period in the news room at German international broadcaster Deutsche Welle TV, Goerke says that the internet’s shifting focus to video convinced him to set up his own digital storytelling and production house, Wivern Digital.

 Wivern’s first contract was to revive the iconic Pittiplatsch, a mischievous yet loveable goblin who appeared on German television screens from the 1960s–90s, for a social media campaign announcing new merchandise.